cocos/cocos-docs/en/scripting/load-assets.md

 });
 ```

+## Dynamic loading of Asset Bundle

+As of v2.4, Creator supports the **Asset Bundle**.
+For details on how the Asset Bundle implements dynamic loading, see [Asset Bundle](asset-bundle.md) documentation.

 ## Preload resources

- Starting with v2.4, in addition to scenes being able to preload, other resources are also able to preload.
-The loading parameters are the same as when loading normally, but it only downloads the relevant resources, and does not do the deserialization and initialization of the resources, so the performance consumption is smaller, suitable for use in the game running.
+Starting with v2.4, in addition to scenes that can be preloaded, other resources can also be preloaded.
+Preloading has the same loading parameters as normal loading, but it will only download the necessary resources, and will not perform deserialization or initialization.
+Therefore, it consumes less performance and is suitable for use during the game.

-`cc.resources` provides `preload` , `preloadDir` for preloading resources.
+`cc.resources` provides `preload` and `preloadDir` for preloading resources.

 ```js
 cc.resources.preload('test assets/image', cc.SpriteFrame);